Frequently Asked Questions

 You will get the chance to do advanced practical studies in cooperation with a selected partner company throughout your Master’s programme.
 You will pass the regular master’s curriculum following an individual study plan.

 Who can apply?

-All 1st year Master students in Software Engineering and Computer Science can apply.
+All 1st year Master students in Software Engineering, Computer Science and Data Science can apply.

 When will the programme begin and how long will it last?

 What is an individual study plan?

 Individual study plan is a course plan based on your standard curriculum and customised for your and the company’s research interests.

 What will I do in the company?

 You will perform practical tasks related to the company’s everyday work, which are relevant to your curriculum and Master’s thesis.
 You will get a chance to explore different angles of the chosen field as well as get to know your personal strengths and weaknesses.

 How much time will I spend at University and the company?

 You will spend approximately half of your time in the University and half in the company (2–3 days per week).
 During the last semester when you are expected to work full time on your Master’s thesis you will spend most of the time in the company.

 How will my tasks in the company be evaluated?

 Who will supervise my master’s thesis?

 You will be assigned a supervisor by ICS.
 Additionally you will have a co-supervisor from the company.

 Do I have a say in which research topic I will choose?

 Yes, we expect you to help define the research topic within research areas proposed by the company.
 We expect you to be proactive, as it will help you choose a topic and stay on track during your studies.

 Will I need to sign a contract?

 Yes, you will sign a trilateral agreement with the company and the ICS.